matter-labs/zksync-web-era-docs/docs/api/hardhat/getting-started.md

 import { HardhatRuntimeEnvironment } from "hardhat/types";
 import { Deployer } from "@matterlabs/hardhat-zksync-deploy";

-// An example of a deploy script which will deploy and call a simple contract. export default async function (hre: HardhatRuntimeEnvironment) {
+// An example of a deploy script that will deploy and call a simple contract. export default async function (hre: HardhatRuntimeEnvironment) {
   console.log(`Running deploy script for the Greeter contract`);